 Plate as talent adds 100 microliters of PBS-BSA to the control wells.
 Use labeled containers.

-Talent starts a timer to count down from 1 hour and leaves next to the plate.
+Talent starts a timer to count down from 1 hour at RT and leaves next to the plate.

 Following incubation, discard the protein solution and remove the unbound proteins by washing the wells three times with 300 microliters of PBST per well [1-MED].